Supreme Court of the United Kingdom: Qualification for appointment

-To hold high judicial office includes; being a High Court Judge of England and Wales, or of Northern Ireland; a Court of Appeal Judge of England and Wales, or of Northern Ireland; or a Judge on the Court of Sessions.
+To hold high judicial office includes; being a High Court Judge of England and Wales, or of Northern Ireland; a Court of Appeal Judge of England and Wales, or Northern Ireland; or a Judge on the Court of Sessions.
 A person is a qualified practitioner if they are an advocate in Scotland or a solicitor entitled to appear in the Court of Session and the High Court of Justiciary; or a member of the Bar of Northern Ireland or a solicitor of the Court of Judicature of Northern Ireland.

 Appointment process

 The Constitutional Reform Act 2005 makes provision for a new appointment process for Justices of the Supreme Court.
 An independent selection commission is to be formed when vacancies arise.
-This is to be composed of the President of the Supreme Court (the chair), another senior UK judge (not a Supreme Court Justice), and a member of the Judicial Appointments Commission of England and Wales, the Judicial Appointments Board for Scotland and the Northern Ireland Judicial Appointments Commission.
-By law, at least one of these cannot be a lawyer.
+This is to be composed of the President of the Supreme Court (the chair), another senior UK judge (not a Supreme Court Justice) and a member of the Judicial Appointments Commission of England and Wales, the Judicial Appointments Board for Scotland and the Northern Ireland Judicial Appointments Commission.
+By law, at least one of these must be a non-lawyer.
 However, there is a similar but separate commission to appoint the next President of the Supreme Court, which is chaired by one of the non-lawyer members and features another Supreme Court Justice in the place of the President.
 Both of these commissions are convened by the Lord Chancellor.
-In October 2007, the Ministry of Justice announced that the appointment process would be adopted on a voluntary basis for appointments of Lords of Appeal in Ordinary.
+In October 2007, the Ministry of Justice announced that the appointment process would be adopted voluntarily for appointments of Lords of Appeal in Ordinary.